till2/till2.github.io/_posts/2023-02-18-transformers.md

 I find attention very intuitive to understand when you look at it from a database perspective:
 You have your <strong style="color: #1E72E7">query (Q)</strong>, <strong style="color: #ED412D">key (K)</strong> and <strong style="color: #747a77">value (V)</strong> vectors and want to weight the values according to how much a query matches with every value.
 If you have a database lookup with one hit, the query-key pair for the hit would result in a weight of 1 and every other query-key pair would result in a weight equal to 0, so only the value for that matching key gets returned.

-Because we can just use vector products to do this weighting, we can not just have one query, but a vector of queries that gets matched against keys to create a weight matrix where row $i$ corresponds to the weights for the corresponding query $q_i$.
+We use vector products to do this weighting, and thus can have more than one query.
+Actually we can process a vector <strong style="color: #1E72E7">Q</strong> of queries that gets matched against keys to create a weight matrix where row $i$ corresponds to the weights for the corresponding query $q_i$.

 <div class="img-block" style="width: 800px;">